Tips Keeping RVing Fun

 How long does “stuff” sit in your holding tank?

 If just a few days, then don’t waste your money.
-Most tank treatments at WalMart or Camping World reduce some odors but do little to break down waste in that short of time.
-Reading the ingredient labels will show the majority are mostly fragrance and some sawdust fillers.
-Most can cause problems due to chemicals and fillers that get sticky (cause sensor issues) and sink to the bottom of your holding tank and don’t flush out, even with the RVs tank flush feature.
+Most tank treatments at Walmart or Camping World reduce some odors but do little to break down waste in that short of time.
+Reading the ingredient labels will show that the majority are mostly fragrance and some sawdust-type fillers.
+Most can cause problems due to chemicals and fillers that get sticky (cause sensor issues) and sink to the bottom of your holding tank that don’t flush out, even with the RVs tank flush feature.

 If you answer more than a few days, then use 1 or 2 ounces of Just Science Probiotic RV Tank Treatment with 1/8 cup Calgon Bath Beads mixed in the water in the toilet bowl so it dissolves.
-This amazing and cheap product mix has no chemicals or fillers, just organics such as probiotics, yeast, and bacteria to help break down “stuff” in the tank and make it a slurry to flow easily and not get sticky or cake up, and also reduces the mineral build-ups that can coat sensors and stick to the sidewalls.
+This amazing and cheap product mix has no chemicals or fillers, just organics such as probiotics, yeast, and bacteria to help break down “stuff” in the tank and make it a slurry to flow easily, and the Calgon helps “stuff” not stick to the tank walls.
 It even reduces Struvite, the crystal structure (kidney stones) from bodily waste that sticks to the walls and sensors.

 RECAP: